What are the top animation school programs in Tennessee for 2023?

 1. East Tennessee State University, Johnson City, Tennessee

-The following are just a few course titles for the program: Principles of Digital Animation, Visual Effects and Motion Graphics, and Digital Game Design, 3D Animation, Effects Animation, Character Animation, Technical Direction, High-Fidelity Modeling for Entertainment, Visual Effects Compositing, and Raster-Based Imaging.
-Digital Media students will also complete several projects and a professional portfolio of their work through the final course in the program—Portfolio Development for Digital Media.
+The Digital Media BS has Digital Animation Concentration that consists of 28 credit hours of study out of the 120 required credits for the program.
+Course examples for the program include Digital Animation, Visual Effects and Motion Graphics, Digital Game Design, 3D Animation, Effects Animation, Character Animation, Technical Direction, High-Fidelity Modeling for Entertainment, Visual Effects Compositing, and Raster-Based Imaging.
+DIGM BS students will also complete several projects and a professional portfolio of their work during the final course in the program—Portfolio Development for Digital Media.

-Graduates of the ETSU BS Digital Media/Digital Animation Concentration are well-positioned for careers in 2D or 3D animation, technical direction, motion graphics, or character animation, among others.
+Graduates of the ETSU BS Digital Media/Digital Animation are well-positioned for careers in 2D or 3D animation, technical direction, motion graphics, and character animation, among others.
 Graduates are also prepared to pursue an advanced degree at ETSU or other university.

 East Tennessee State University was established in 1911 as East Tennessee State Normal School.
-The school serves around 13,120 students enrolled in 140 academic programs at the bachelor’s, master’s, and doctoral levels.
-ETSU programs are housed in eleven colleges and schools.
+The school serves approximately 13,740 students enrolled in more than 140 academic programs leading to degrees at all levels.
+ETSU programs are housed across eleven colleges and schools, and two campuses.